Omar-p/learning-notes/aws/aws.md

 - Boot-Time-To-Service-Time (the time required to launch an instance and make it available for use )
   - ![boot-time-to-service-time](images/ec2/boot-time-to-service-time.png)
   - how long it takes from allocating the instance, and setup configurations.
-  - u can bake the bootstraping with AMI to reduce post launch time.
+  - u can bake the bootstrapping with AMI to reduce post launch time.
     - after aws provision the instance it will be able to be used immediately.
       - /var/log/cloud-init.log /var/log/cloud-init-output.log
       - log for execution of user-data.

 ## EC2 Instance Roles

-- IAM ROLE allows EC2 Service to assume it. but we need to make the app inside the instacne<br> to assume that ROLE as well.
+- IAM ROLE allows EC2 Service to assume it. but we need to make the app inside the instance to assume that ROLE as well.
 - InstanceProfile : wrapper around IAM ROLE, allow permissions to get inside the instance.
 - when u create an instance role in the console an instanceProfile will be created with the <br> same name. but if u create it using cfn/cli u need to create them separately.
 - inside ec2, Temp Credentials delivered instance via meta-data.